DSatle/Breath_Analyser-Detecting_Presence_of_Alcohol-/README.md

 I want to extend my appreciation to Kunal Ghosh(Founder & CEO VSD) for affording me the opportunity to learn about the ASIC design flow through his provision of high-quality educational materials.

-I would also like to express my gratitude to Mayank Kabra for his invaluable contributions and insights during the project's completion.
+I would also like to express my gratitude to Mayank Kabra(Founder, Chipcron Pvt.
+Ltd.) for his invaluable contributions and insights during the project's completion.

 # References